kpurcell/EcosysMetricsGOM/Presentation/Article/EcosysMetricsGOM.md

 ### Breakpoint analysis
 * Introduce table
 * highlight the stong correspondence of all indicators to the breakpoint period corresponding to release from fishing

+We used a breakpoint analysis to identify large-scale alterations in the temporal patterns of 6 community metrics for the northwestern Gulf (Table 1).
+All break point models were signicant and ranged in value from 1995 to 2004 with *r^2^* values all exceeding 0.97 (range = 0.972-0.999).
+The earliest break point values occurred on the Texas shelf during the Fall season (1995-2000), for all other region/season combinations break points were identified within a 4 year window (1999-2004) with 17 of the 18 indicators breaking on or after 2000 (Table 1).

+Both ecosystem drivers displayed broken stick shape curves that suggested the ability to fit two distinct linear models to each time series.
+We conducted a piecewise regression analysis for both ecosystem drivers and determined that fishery effort was best modeled with a single break point in 2003 (model statistics) while area of hypoxia was best modelled with a break point in 1996 (model stats).
+Further, our ecosystem drivers were also modeled with piecewise regression and breakpoints for biomass and abundance were identified in XXXX (model stats) and XXXX (model stats), respectively.

 ### Pelagic to demersal biomass ratio